Last updated to address California Consumer Privacy Act of 2018 and effective as of December 31, 2019.

 As part of its commitment to privacy, Lotame adheres to both the DAA Self-Regulatory Principles and the eDAA’s European Principles for Online Behavioral Advertising.
 Lotame is also a member of the NAI and adheres to the NAI Code of Conduct.
 Please visit our Memberships, Affiliations and Oversight page to learn more about Lotame’s participation in the EDAA, DAA, NAI and other self-regulatory organizations.

-Lotame collects information directly.
-Lotame also collects and receives information on behalf of its clients and receives information from third parties for use in its Services.
-Lotame collects information via many methods, including cookies, pixel tags, SDKs (software development kits), secure file transfers, and server to server connections.
+Lotame collects and receives information on behalf of its clients, First Party Data, and receives information from third parties, Third Party Data, for use in its Services.

 The following information is collected and used by Lotame to provide its Services: